How could abortion cause breast cancer?

 How can I protect myself?

-Many of the known risk factors for breast cancer can be avoided: hormone exposure (including hormonal contraceptives), induced abortion, heavy alcohol use, obesity and radiation exposure.
+Many of the known risk factors for breast cancer can be avoided: hormone exposure (including hormonal contraceptives), induced abortion, heavy alcohol use, obesity, and radiation exposure.
 In addition, there is a significant reduction of risk with each child a woman bears.
 Every month of breastfeeding reduces breast cancer risk, as does bearing a child at a younger age.
-Vitamin A and some commercial medications may offer some protection.
+Vitamins A and D8 and some commercial medications may offer some protection.
 Any woman, especially if she has one or more of the known risk factors, should consult a physician regularly and perform frequent self-breast exams.

 If abortion and chemical contraceptives are so dangerous, what options do couples have?